cmaloney/dcos-docs/_pages/support.md

 *   A public [Slack community][1] channel.

-*   A private Intercom chat session is embedded in the DC/OS web interface.
-Click the chat icon in the bottom-left side of the page to start an Intercom chat with a member of the Mesosphere team.

 *   To submit documentation feedback, send an email directly to [support@mesosphere.com][2].

 ### <a name="dcosfaq"></a>FAQ and Support